baberrehman/disjoint-switches/README.md

 # Artifact: Union Types with Disjoint Switches

-Title of the submitted paper: Union Types with Disjoint Switches
+Title of the ECOOP 2022 paper: Union Types with Disjoint Switches

-ECOOP submission number for the paper: 69

 ## Overview: What does the artifact comprise?

 This artifact contains the mechanical formalization of the calculi associated with the paper Union Types with Disjoint Switches.
-All the metatheory has been formalized in Coq theorem prover.
+All of the metatheory has been formalized in Coq theorem prover.
 We provide a docker image as well the code archive.

 We claim the functional, reusable, and available badges.

 ## For authors claiming a functional or reusable badge: What are claims about the artifact’s functionality to be evaluated by the committee?

-All the the metatheory and theorems stated in paper can be found in the artifact.
+All of the metatheory and theorems stated in paper can be found in the artifact.

 **Note:** Please follow the steps under *Getting Started* to access the artifact and look into the directory hierarchy.

 ### Code Structure: